 Post Placement Connections

 Maintaining connections between the child and prior placement after a move is important.
 It reinforces to the child that people do not completely disappear and will continue to be part of their “world”.
-The more family who love and can have a healthy commitment to the child the better.
+The more family who love and can have a healthy commitment to the child, the better.

 Have the giving caregivers and receiving caregivers with the child meet one to two weeks after the move, preferably in a neutral location.

-Allow the child to call or Skype the giving caregivers when requested.
+Allow the child to call or video call the giving caregivers when requested.

 Facilitate a continued relationship between the child and giving caregivers via in person contact, letters, cards, phone, etc. Be intentional on the frequency, duration and location.

-Avoid overnight visits at the giving caregivers home until the child has fully established his/her attachment relationship to the receiving caregivers.
+Avoid overnight visits at the giving caregivers’ home until the child has fully established his/her attachment relationship to the receiving caregivers.
 Implementing visits and overnights too soon could cause confusion for the child and interrupt the transition of attachment to the receiving home.

 Invite giving caregivers to family moments (e.g. birthdays, performances, sporting competitions, school celebrations).

-Eventually evolve into shared respite or child care if/when needed.
+If applicable, the relationship with the giving family could evolve into shared respite or child care if/when needed.
 The hope is that the giving caregivers can become extended family and natural supports for the child and receiving family.

 Special Considerations for Moves to Adoptive Placements

-Even though the child may have developed verbal skills they may not possess the intellectual skills necessary to truly understand the legal significance of adoption.
+Even though the child may have developed verbal skills, they may not possess the intellectual skills necessary to truly understand the legal significance of adoption.
 It is helpful to understand the child’s perspective and think in terms of what percentage of the child’s life has been spent in placement.

 In moving nonverbal children to adoptive placement there is less margin for error.